Judicial system of China: Court structure

-Candidates for judgeship must pass the National Judicial Examination.
+Candidates for judgeship must pass the National Unified Legal Professional Qualification Examination.
+All lawyers must take an oath pledging loyalty to the Chinese Communist Party.

 The court system is paralleled by a hierarchy of prosecuting offices called people's procuratorates, the highest being the Supreme People's Procuratorate.

-Local departments of justice can revoke the license of lawyers, this power is used to target lawyers who challenge the authority of the state, particularly human rights lawyers.
+Local departments of justice can revoke the license of lawyers.
+This power is used to target lawyers who challenge the authority of the state, particularly human rights lawyers.

 Legal procedure

 The Supreme Court is responsible for establishing and monitoring legal procedures in adherence to the laws and orders made by the legislative organs.

 Following civil law traditions, the courts do not establish legally-binding precedent.
 The Supreme Court has the right to publish legal explanations of laws which are legally-binding but the right to interpret the constitution is reserved by the legislative organs.

 A verdict made by an inferior court can be challenged in its superior court, up to the Supreme Court, there are four levels of courts in total.
 A superior court can also designate any of its inferior courts to hear an appeal rather than do so itself.

+Court proceedings in China are generally livestreamed, with exceptions including where classified information is discussed or where juveniles testify.

 Civil

 Besides the court system, it is also encouraged to resolve civil conflicts through a state-sponsored and -regulated mediation and arbitration system.
-After the first hearing of a civil case, the court is required by law to ask both parties if they are willing to resolve their conflict through a mediation, if agreed, the court should assign a mediator and oversee the process, if both parties reach an agreement, it will be legal-binding after the agreement is reviewed and documented by a judge of the court.
+After the first hearing of a civil case, the court is required by law to ask both parties if they are willing to resolve their conflict through mediation.
+If agreed, the court should assign a mediator and oversee the process.
+If both parties reach an agreement, it will be legally binding after the agreement is reviewed and documented by a judge of the court.

-The enforceability of a civil verdict has long been an issue and has damaged the people's trust in the legal system.
-The Supreme People's Court has since then established a system to forbid debtors who fail to honor civil verdict from luxurious spending including luxurious hotel spending, flights and bullet train, though there are controversies as to if this gives the court too much authority.
+The enforceability of a civil verdict has long been an issue of some controversy, damaging the people's trust in the legal system.
+To address the problem of civil law enforceability, the Supreme People's Court has established a system to forbid debtors who fail to honor civil verdicts from exorbitant spending, including five-star hotels, air flights, and bullet trains, though there is controversy as to whether this gives the court too much authority.

-Criminal

-Primary level people's court can hear most criminal cases except for crimes that carries a maximum penalty of death or life imprisonment, and when involves national security and terrorism, which should be heard at an intermediate people's court at least.
+Courts allow litigants to communicate with it via WeChat, through which the litigant parties can file lawsuits, participate in proceedings, present evidence, and listen to verdicts.
+As of December 2019, more than 3 million litigants had used WeChat for litigation.